Death Wish (2018 film): Plot

-News reports consistently demonstrate divided opinions of support and condemnation of Paul's developing war against violent criminals.
-After realizing that one of his deceased patients is Miguel, Paul takes his phone, leading him to a liquor store which fences stolen goods.
-The owner, Ponytail, recognizes Paul and messages another criminal, Fish.
-Fish sneaks in and accidentally kills Ponytail while trying to shoot Paul.
+The news reports consistently demonstrate divided opinions of support and condemnation of Paul's developing war against violent criminals.
+Later at the hospital, Paul recognizes a dying Miguel on his operating table wearing a watch stolen from his house.
+Paul hacks into Miguel's phone, leading him to a liquor store that fences stolen goods.
+The owner Ponytail recognizes Paul and messages another criminal Fish.
+Fish sneaks in and accidentally kills Ponytail, while trying to shoot Paul.

 Fish identifies the second member of the group, Joe, before Paul kills him.
-The cops visit Paul to discuss the case; afterwards, he destroys the phones to cover his tracks.
-Finding Joe at an auto body shop, he tortures him.
-Joe divulges that the third robber, Knox, murdered Lucy, before Paul kills him.
+The cops visit Paul to discuss the case and Paul destroys the phones to cover his tracks.
+Finding Joe at an auto body shop, Paul tortures him and Joe divulges that the third robber Knox had murdered Lucy.
+Paul later kills Joe and Knox calls Paul, arranging to meet in a nightclub bathroom, where they exchange fire and wound each other.
+Paul gets away, while Knox goes to the police and gives them a physical description of Paul.

-Knox calls Paul, arranging to meet in a nightclub bathroom where they exchange fire and wound each other.
-Paul gets away while Knox goes to the police and gives them a physical description of Paul.
-Arriving home, Paul is confronted by Frank, who then answers the front door and is questioned by the detectives of his brother's whereabouts.
+Arriving home, Paul is confronted by Frank, who answers the front door and is questioned by the detectives of his brother's whereabouts.
 During the intervention, the hospital calls to tell Paul that Jordan has regained consciousness.

-A week later, Paul leaves the hospital with Jordan as Knox cases his house for an ambush.
-Paul glimpses a man running across the lawn and orders Jordan to hide and call the police.
-After killing Knox's men, Paul is shot and wounded by Knox, but manages to pull out a hidden rifle he purchased earlier and kills him.
-The police arrive and accept Paul's story after he hints he is done with vigilantism.
+A week later, Paul leaves the hospital with Jordan and legally buys weapons to defend his family.
+As Knox cases his house for an ambush, Paul glimpses a man running across the lawn and orders Jordan to hide and call the police.
+After killing Knox's men, Paul is shot and wounded by Knox, but manages to pull out a hidden rifle and kills him.
+The police arrive and accept Paul's story after he hints that he is done with vigilantism.

-Months later, Paul drops off Jordan at New York University.
-Spotting a man stealing a bag from a bellhop, he calls out and points a finger gun at him.
+A few months later, Paul drops off Jordan at New York University, where he spots a person stealing a bag from a bellhop.
+Paul calls out the person and points a finger gun at him.